 In France, it is common for academic publications, professional bodies, and universities to all have their own preferred styles of citation.
-Because of this diversity of potential styles, I recommend the use of Zotero for citation management.
+This diversity of potential styles is aided by the use of Zotero for citation management.
 The tool will allow you to export your citations to any number of French styles.

 In North America, citation styles tend to be more standardized: the most common styles in Social Sciences and the Humanities are APA, Chicago, and the MLA.
 These styles were created for an English-language audience, so writers in French have to make editorial choices as to how they adapt these styles for French-language writing.

-Consistency and understandability are two important aspects of citation styles.
-When in doubt, talk to your professor about her preferred method when it comes to translating North American styles into French.
+Consistency and comprehension are two important aspects of citation styles.
+When in doubt, talk to your professor about their preferred method when translating North American styles into French.